colincam/chef-web-docs/doctools/dtags_help.md

 then the body of all foo tags in yourdoc.rst will be replaced with the text taken from the foo tag located in mydoc.rst at line 43.

-Note: `<topic>` and `<topic2>` cannot name the same file in the current version of the tool.
+Note: If you've used the same tag more than once but with different body definitions within `<topic>`, then `dtags` will give an error.
 For now, if you've used the same tag inconsistently within a single file, you'll need to resolve the conflict by editing the file.

 ## dtags whereis